-Dataran Pemuda Merdeka, Seberang Perai or originally known as British Recreation Club (BRC) is close to the locals' heart.
-The place recorded various historical and nostalgic events.
-Here is where struggle for the independence started in Seberang Perai.
-Former Prime Minister Tun Abdullah's father, late Dato Haji Ahmad Badawi among those who fought for the independence here.
+Dataran Pemuda Merdeka Butterworth, originally known as British Recreational Club (BRC), is close to the local's heart.
+The place recorded various historical and nostalgic events where the struggle for independence started.

 Dato Koyah Shrine, or Keramat Dato Koyah, is a shrine to a Muslim saint along Transfer Road in George Town.
 He arrived in Penang from the Malabar coast in southern India (in present-day Karnataka and Kerala), where he was a mendicant, wandering from place to place, teaching, healing the sick, until one day, an incident happened that forced him to flee.
 Dato Koyah arrived in Penang some time in the early 19th century.